ActivitiesInternational Activities

 World Medical Association (WMA)

 The World Medical Association (WMA) was established in 1947.
 The purpose of the Association is to serve humanity by striving to achieve the highest international standards in medical education, medical science, medical art, medical ethics, and health care for all people of the world.
-It currently serves as an international NGO, representing physicians from 115 countries worldwide, and it engages in discussions on topics related to medical ethics and social medicine.
+It currently serves as an international NGO, representing physicians worldwide, and it engages in discussions on topics related to medical ethics and social medicine.

 The WMA has played a major role in disseminating more than 200 documents as guidelines for the global medical field, including the WMA Declaration of Geneva on Medical Ethics, the WMA Declaration of Helsinki on Ethical Principles for Medical Research Involving Human Subjects, and the WMA Declaration of Lisbon on the Rights of Patients.